-Wilderness, bordered by the Outeniqua Mountains and with its pristine 8 km beach, will, without warning, appear as you round a bend in the N2 after leaving George, leaving you enthralled.
-You have entered a world of sea, rivers, lagoons and lush forests.
-Hiking trails in this area are renowned, not only for the depth of nature one experiences, but for the prolific bird life.Read More
+The Outeniqua Mountains and its pristine 8 km beach boarders Wilderness.
+It appears as you round a bend in the N2 after leaving George without warning hence leaving you enthralled.
+Wilderness is a world of sea, rivers, lagoons and lush forests.
+Nevertheless, hiking trails in this area are renowned , not only for the depth of nature one experiences, but for the prolific bird life.The town caters mostly to holiday-makers and is situated directly on the Touw River Lagoon.Read More

 Suggested Activities En-Route

 Suggested Accommodation En-Route

 Some exceptional viewpoints, Map of Africa and Dolphin's Point, Kaaimans River Bridge is a well-known photography spot.
 The Woodville Big Tree which is over 800 years old is an ideal picnic spot and an attraction you do not want to pass up while visiting the area.

 Back onto the N2, it is on to the Garden Route’s scenic ‘Lake District’ and the sleepy village of Sedgefield.
 These five lakes, running parallel to the Indian Ocean, form an important wetland for varying species of water birds, and it is in the Swartvlei that the magical Knysna Seahorse listed as endangered on the IUCN’s Red List, has found a safe haven.
 This tiny seahorse occurs only in South Africa and in only three estuaries – Swartvlei, Knysna and Keurbooms.

 Sedgefield is a laid back town, its main thrust being tourism, so whether it is watching out for whales at Gericke’s Point, or for the more adventurous, paragliding above ancient indigenous forests, and sparkling lakes, Sedgefield has much to offer.